Introduction

+She is Director of GVPT Global, which supports global content and experiential learning for GVPT undergraduates.
 From 2011-2021 she was Director of the Global Communities Living-Learning Program, which introduces freshmen to scholarship and experiences that explore globalization, global issues and intercultural understanding.

 She has a M.A./Ph.D from Cornell University and dual B.A. from Pennsylvania State University.